• Recipes

 sausage mummies (frankfurters wrapped in puff pastry strips) being dipped in a pot of ketchup

-These Halloween spooky sausage mummies taste best when eaten freshly warm from the oven as this is when the pastry will be at its puffiest!
+These Halloween sausage mummies taste best when eaten fresh & warm from the oven as this is when the pastry will be at its puffiest!

-Its also ok to re-heat in the microwave until piping hot, but you will lose the lovely crunchy, flakiness of the pastry as this will go a bit soggy.
+It's also ok to reheat them in the microwave until piping hot, but you will lose the lovely crunchy, flakiness of the pastry as this will go a bit soggy.

 I wouldn't recommend freezing the cooked mummies as I find the sausage texture not great when frozen and then cooked again.